laurilautervikk/tasks-lauri-lauter/README.md

 - #### Node installation

-Just to the  [Node.js website](https://nodejs.org/) and download the installer.
+Just go to the  [Node.js website](https://nodejs.org/) and download the installer.
 Follow the instructions.

 - #### Running the files